conjurinc/debify/README.md

 # Debify

+Debify is a tool used for building and testing DAP appliance packages.
+It is mainly used to package and publish debian packages that are consumed into the appliance image in its build stage.
+However, it also packages and publishes an RPM package whenever it does so for a debian.

 ## Installation

 There are two different ways of installing debify: as a gem, or as a Docker image.